 Guns per Capita by State

+The number of firearms per capita ranges significantly between states.
+The lowest is 3 per 1,000 people in Rhode Island and New York, to 229 per 1,000 people in Wyoming.
 Wyoming has, by far, the highest number of guns per capita.
 Of Wyoming's 581,075 people, there are 132,806 registered guns.
-The four other states with the highest number of guns per capita are:
+The four other states with the highest number of guns per capita (guns per 1,000 people) are: New Hampshire (47), New Mexico (46), Virginia (36), and Alabama (33).

 Seventeen states have at least 20 guns per capita.
 Of these states, Texas has the most registered guns, with 588,696.
 Due to Texas's population size, its guns per capita is 21 per 1,000 people.
 New Hampshire, which has the second-highest guns per capita, has some of the most relaxed firearm laws in the U.S., including no requirement to register your gun.
 This is the case in many other states, so it's important to remember that the majority of guns in the U.S. are not registered.